Skip to main content

 Crossroads Treatment Center Natrona Heights photo 3

-Crossroads Treatment Center Natrona Heights accepts 24 insurance providers including Aetna, Anthem, BlueCross BlueShield, Bright Health, CareFirst.
-Coverage varies by plan.
-Call (833) 567-5838 for free verification.
+Crossroads Treatment Center Natrona Heights accepts 24 insurance carriers including Aetna, Anthem, BlueCross BlueShield, Bright Health, CareFirst.
+Coverage varies by plan — deductibles, copays, day limits, and pre-authorization requirements differ.
+Under the Mental Health Parity Act, commercial plans must cover addiction treatment at parity with medical care.
+Call (833) 567-5838 for a free 5-minute benefits check.

 Recovery Resources & Guides